Reporting timber harvesting issues to us

 Minimum information requirements for forest reports

-- The date, time and location of the survey or observation
+- the date, time and location (preferably a verifiable location) of the observation or survey

-- Detailed description of the observations made, including any relevant regulatory rules that have allegedly been breached, or a description of the survey method used to make threatened species observations; and
+- detailed description of the observations made, including any relevant regulatory rules that have allegedly been breached, or a description of the survey method used to detect threatened species; and

-- Unadulterated copies of any relevant supporting evidence collected for your report (photographs, video, etc.)
+- original (unedited) copies of any relevant supporting evidence collected for your report (photographs, video, etc.)

-Where these minimum information requirements are not met, we will contact the person making the report to request additional information.
-If the information cannot be provided no further action will be undertaken.
+Where these minimum information requirements are not met, we will contact the person submitting the report to request additional information.
+If the required information is not received, we may not be able to progress some actions associated with the report.

 Verification criteria for threatened species reports

-- The claimed location of the survey can be verified (this requires the presentation of evidence or may require a follow up field inspection by us)
+- the reported location of the survey can be verified (this requires the presentation of evidence or may require a follow up field inspection by DELWP)

 Evidence showing a verifiable location